 Put simply, you’re helping to improve women’s lives just by reading our site.

 On any given night, the Women’s And Girls’ Emergency Centre in Sydney’s Redfern provides accommodation for about 200 women and children who have nowhere else to go.
-Often they’re escaping domestic violence, or have been homeless and living in their cars or on the streets.
+Often they’re escaping domestic violence.

 WAGEC helps with their immediate and essential needs – a place to stay, supplies of food and clothing, access to social services – but recognises that these are just the start of what’s required to equip these women with the skills they need for a better life.